 A Head Hunter walked up to them.
-"Ah, you must be the new flunkies."
-He reasoned.
+"Ah, you must be the new flunkies," he said.

-"There are three things you want to avoid:" The Head hunter recited, "toons, an angry boss, and most importantly, distractions."
+"There are three things you want to avoid:" the Head Hunter recited, "toons, an angry boss, and most importantly, distractions."
 He stopped and spun around to face them.
-They were shocked by the abrupt halt.
-"Gray is a marvelous shade."
-He said.
-"It keeps you working on your task and is not too dark or bright."
+They were surprised by the abrupt halt.
+"Gray is a marvelous shade," he said.
+"It keeps you working on your task, and it's not too dark or bright."

-The toons looked at Evina with puzzled faces which he returned in the same manner.
+The toons looked at Evina with puzzled expressions.
+He returned them in the same manner.
 The Head Hunter opened a door and held it for them to enter first.
 They assumed it was his office.

 "I forgot, what is a pencil?"
-Bebop asked.
+Simeon asked.

 The cog pulled out a key from his pocket and stretched out his arm as they approached another door.
 He unlocked it and swung it open.
 It was different than any other room they had seen in this office.
 There were some sofas, a television and machines with food and cans in them.

 "This is a vending machine.
-You insert Cogbucks here."
+You insert cogbucks here."
 The Head Hunter put a cogbuck into the slot.
 "Then you press a button to choose what you want.
-You'll need one of our patented digestion systems to eat though."
+Though you'll need one of our patented digestion systems to eat food."

-The toons were interested in learning about such things and they agreed their situation might not be as bad as they thought.
+The toons were interested in learning about such things, and they wondered if their situation was not as difficult as they feared.
 The Head Hunter walked over to a shelf and took a few boxes off it.
 He handed one to each of the toons.

-"I think you're ready now."
-The Head Hunter said and he walked out again.
-They each had their own cubicles which were noticeably smaller than the ones that the more experienced cogs had.
+"I think you're ready now," the cog said, and he walked out again.
+They each had their own cubicles that were noticeably smaller than the ones that the more experienced cogs had.

 Evina was pushed into a swivel chair by the Head Hunter who put the box on his desk and opened it.
 There were business cards with his name on them.
 There were also some foreign office tools.